-This afternoon, drive to the biggest religious temple in the world, magnificent Angkor Wat.
-It was built by Suryavarman II in the early 12th century, to honor Vishnu, a god-king.
-The temple complex covers 80 hectares; comparable in size to the Imperial Palace in Beijing, Angkor Wat is considered by art historians to be the prime example of classical Khmer art and architecture.
-Its soaring five towers, with their distinctive extraordinary bas-reliefs, are seen emblazoned on the Cambodian flag.
+In the afternoon, drive to the biggest religious temple in the world, the magnificent Angkor Wat.
+It was built by Suryavarman II in the early 12th century, to honor God-kingVishnu.
+The temple complex covers 80 hectares, a size comparable to the Imperial Palace in Beijing.
+Angkor Wat is considered by art historians to be the iconic example of classical Khmer art and architecture.
+Its five towers with their distinctive and extraordinary bas-reliefs have been emblazoned on the Cambodian flag.

-End the day at Phnom Bakheng, to watch the sunset over the Cambodian countryside.
+You will end the day at Phnom Bakheng to watch the sunset over the Cambodian countryside.
 Overnight in Siem Reap.

 DAY 3: Siem Reap (B)

-Arise early this morning, to visit the jungle-covered temple of Ta Phrom while it is still cool, and not as crowded.
-Ta Prohm, is one of the most beautiful temples in the area, and has been left untouched, still being swallowed by the jungle.
+We will start early in the morning to visit the jungle-covered temple of Ta Phrom while it is not yet crowded and the weather is still cool.
+Ta Prohm, is one of the most beautiful temples in the area and has been left untouched, swallowed by the jungle.
 After returning to the hotel for breakfast, depart for your full day of sightseeing.

-Begin your temple exploration at Angkor Thom, the last capital of the Khmer Empire.
-It was a fortified city enclosing residences of priest, palace officials, and the military.
+Your temple exploration begins at Angkor Thom, the last capital of the Khmer Empire.
+It was a fortified city enclosing residences of priests, palace officials, and the military.
 The city is notable for its five monumental gates.
-The 20 meters tall gates are decorated with stone elephant heads, and crowned by four gargantuan faces of the Bodhisattva Avalokitessvara.
-In front of each gate, there stand 54 gods (to the left of the causeway) and 54 demons (to the right of the causeway).
-The complex comprises a variety of important temples with the prominent Bayon Temple at the center.
-The Bayon Temple is unique for its 54 towers decorated with over 200 smiling faces of Avalokitessvara.
+The 20 meters tall gates are decorated with stone elephant heads and crowned by four gargantuan faces of the Bodhisattva Avalokitesvara.
+In front of each gate, there are 54 gods standing to the left and 54 demons standing to the right of the causeway.
+The complex comprises a variety of extraordinary temples with the prominent Bayon Temple at the center.
+The Bayon Temple is unique for its 54 towers decorated with over 200 smiling faces of Avalokitesvara.
 See the Royal Enclosure, the Phimeanakas, the Elephants Terrace, and the Terrace of the Leper King – former spaces for public ceremonies, both adorned with dramatic bas-reliefs.

 In the afternoon, take a drive outside Siem Reap to the enchanting temple of Banteay Srei.
 Built in 967 by Jayavarman V’s guru, it showcases the most exquisite, deep and complex carvings in all Khmer architecture.
 An added feature of the exquisite decoration is the use of a hard pink sandstone (quartz arenite) giving the temple a beautiful red color.
-Continue on the Grand Circuit to the Preah Khan or “Holy Sword” Temple.
-This large temple Buddhist complex covers 56 hectares, and was built in the late 12th century by King Jaya-varman VII, and dedicated to his father Dharanindravarman.
-The main shrine and its adjoining buildings are richly decorated with Buddhist motifs and scenes from Hindu epics.
+Then you will continue on the Grand Circuit to the Preah Khan or “Holy Sword” Temple.
+This large temple Buddhist complex covers 56 hectares, and was built in the late 12th century by King Jayavarman VII, and dedicated to his father Dharanindravarman.
+The main shrine and its junctional buildings are richly decorated with Buddhist motifs and scenes from Hindu epics.